 |size||Defines the number of files each emitted item is expected to hold (default:

-fromFilePairs method to create a channel emitting all pairs of fastq read in the
+fromFilePairs channel factory to create a channel emitting all pairs of fastq read in the

 data/ggal/ directory and print them.
 Then use the